tantanrevidad/FullStack/README.md

 rendering procedural assets (trucks, cargo, environment, buildings) entirely via code.

-The experience begins at the "Facility Overview," a dynamic, procedurally generated industrial park at night, featuring real-time lighting and mechanical animations.
+The experience begins at the "Facility Overview," a dynamic, procedurally generated industrial park at night, featuring real-time lighting, mechanical animations, and an adaptive procedural soundtrack.
 Users "uplink" to specific facilities to interact with the underlying algorithms via a rugged handheld scanner interface.

 CONTROLS:
 - Mouse: Interact with UI, Select Slots, Hover over Facilities.